Freshen Moisturizing Spray

 Children?
 Use with caution on children under 2 due to potential skin irritation issues with Ylang Ylang.

-Available as a spray diluted at 6.7% or as essential oils only so you can add the carrier oil of your choice.
+Available read-to-use as a spray diluted at 6.7% or undiluted (essential oils only) so you can add the carrier oil of your choice.
 See Size/Price for options.

 Make your own SPRAY: Freshen is handy to use as a spray.
 To make a spray, simply decide on the appropriate dilution ratio, add the number of drops to the spray bottle, and then fill with the carrier oil of your choice.
 For example, for 5% Freshen in a 1oz bottle, put 50 drops Freshen in the bottle then fill to just below the shoulder of the bottle with carrier oil.

 Kurt Schnaubelt PhD, founder and science director of the Pacific Institute of Aromatherapy, writes the following in regard to using essential oils vaginally: "According to Dr. Belaiche the use of suppositories (vaginal or rectal) presents a double benefit for aromatherapy treatments:

 1. The essential oil acts topically (in-situ) if used for vaginal disorders.

 2. The essential oil is absorbed readily by the afferent veins to the internal iliac vein, and by the pelvic-lymphatic system.